DÉSIRÉE KLINGLER

 SENIOR CONSULTANT, ROLAND BERGER

-August 2015 - January 2018
+2015 - 2018

-LAW CLERK, SWISS FEDERAL ADMINISTRATIVE COURT
+SWISS FEDERAL ADMINISTRATIVE COURT

 JUNIOR ASSOCIATE, HOMBURGER

-I worked as a Junior Associate at the Swiss the law firm Homburger in the practice teams "Banking and Finance" (Benedikt Maurenbrecher) and M&A (Dieter Gericke).
+I worked as a Junior Associate at the Swiss law firm Homburger in the practice teams "Banking and Finance" (Benedikt Maurenbrecher) and M&A (Dieter Gericke).

-September 2013 - November 2014
+2013 - 2014

 EDUCATION